How to use skip logic and branching

 The Pages section in the Getsitecontrol dashboard

-To add a new page, click the +Add page button:
+To add a new page to your form, click the +Add page button:

 The +Add page button in the Pages section